crtzn/grill-house-realtime-ordering/README.md

 Analytics: The system tracks order data and customer trends, presenting them in visual formats (e.g., bar graphs) for business decision-making.

 Live Demo
-You can explore the live version of EasyGrill here:
+You can explore the live version of EasyGrill hosted on Vercel:
 Admin Interface: https://grill-house-plum.vercel.app/admin

 Why It Matters